 Long Lake is very much a car-oriented town.
 This is because the population of Long Lake isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Long Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Long Lake doesn't have a public transportation system that people use for their commute.

-The percentage of people in Long Lake who are college-educated is somewhat higher than the average US community of 21.84%: 25.00% of adults in Long Lake have at least a bachelor's degree.
+The citizens of Long Lake are slightly less educated than the national average of 21.84% for the average city or town: 16.67% of adults in Long Lake have a bachelor's degree or advanced degree

-The per capita income in Long Lake in 2022 was $57,467, which is wealthy relative to Wisconsin and the nation.
-This equates to an annual income of $229,868 for a family of four.
+The per capita income in Long Lake in 2022 was $53,134, which is wealthy relative to Wisconsin and the nation.
+This equates to an annual income of $212,536 for a family of four.
+However, Long Lake contains both very wealthy and poor people as well.

 The people who call Long Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Long Lake residents report their race to be White.
-Important ancestries of people in Long Lake include German, Polish, Dutch, Belgian, and Lithuanian.
+Important ancestries of people in Long Lake include German, Polish, European, Dutch, and Belgian.

 The most common language spoken in Long Lake is English.
 Other important languages spoken here include Italian and Polish.